Giggamesh/LazyScript-Custom-Fork/README.md

 # Custom Fork for LazyScript

-*This is a work in progress and edits made based on personal preferences. *
+*This is a work in progress and edits have been made based on personal preference.*

 **All changes will be for english locale ONLY.**

-**CUSTOM CHANGES CAN BE REQUESTED VIA ISSUES**
+I can update as needed via requests made in **ISSUES**.

 ## ***V1.0***